vgkowski/opke/Readme.md

 * Migrate to Kubernetes 1.10
 * Use Secret for storing cloud provider config file (including Openstack password)
-* Switch Kubelet to dynamic config
+* Switch Kubelet to dynamic config to avoid any adherence with OS configuration and files